ptsefton/chordprobook/README.md

 ```[C] [Csus4] [C/B] [Cmaj7]```

-Note that when transposing, and capital A...G will get transposed so
+Note that when transposing, any capital A...G inside a chord will get transposed so
 don't write [CAug] use [Caug].